DataDog/dd-trace-py/docs/contributing.rst

 Fix PRs
 -------

 These PRs are generally opened to fix a bug reported by a user of the library.
-Fix  PRs should be backported to all impacted and maintained release lines.
+Fix  PRs should be backported to all impacted and maintained release branches.

 CI PRs
 ------